materialsvirtuallab/matgl/developer.md

 To make matgl models much more friendly for end users, we implement a nested model concept.
-Examples include `matgl.apps.pes.Potential`, which is an interatomic potential model that wraps around a graph model (e.g. M3GNet), and the TransformedTargetModel, which is modelled after scikit-learn's TransformedTargetRegressor.
+Examples include `matgl.apps.pes.Potential`, which is an interatomic potential model that wraps around a graph model (e.g. M3GNet), and the `matgl.models.TransformedTargetModel`, which is modelled after scikit-learn's TransformedTargetRegressor.
 The goal is for users to be able to use such models directly without having to worry about the internal transformations.

 ## Model IO